Ashton Eaton: International career

 At the 2012 Olympics, Eaton's primary rival was (now) teammate Trey Hardee.
 Eaton's 10.35 100 m was the top time of the day, with Hardee the next best.
 His 8.03 long jump was almost half a metre farther than any other competitor, building him a sizeable lead.
-His 14.66 shot put was just 12 cm short of his personal record.
-And his 2.05 high jump tied with several members of the field for second best.
+His 14.66 shot put was just 12 cm short of his personal record, and his 2.05 high jump tied with several members of the field for second best.
 In the final first day event his 46.90 400 metres was over a full second faster than anybody else in the field.
 His first day total was 4661, with a 220-point lead over Hardee.

-Day two started with a virtual tie between Hardee and Eaton, Eaton getting 13.56 in the 110m hurdles.
-Eaton's discus throw of 42.53 gave up almost 6 metres and 120 points to Hardee, but by that point Eaton still had a 100-point lead.
+Day two started with a virtual tie between Hardee and Eaton, Eaton running a time of 13.56 in the 110m hurdles.
+Eaton's discus throw of 42.53 gave up almost 6 metres and 120 points to Hardee, but by that point, Eaton still had a 100-point lead.
 Eaton more than gained that back with a 5.20 pole vault, the third best competition.
 In the javelin throw Hardee pulled back 70 points with a good throw, but this advantage was limited by Eaton setting a new personal best of 61.96.
 With Eaton holding a 150+ point lead and a superior personal record in the 1500 m over Hardee, the medals were already determined.
 Nobody made a serious run at improving his position, and Eaton just went through the formality of completing the event in 4:33.59 to take the gold medal.